seven-smile/Random-python-projects/README.md

 4. Rock Paper Scissors =>  this is a step up from the above games where 		both the computer and the user compete amongs themsleve.

 something some

+tictactoe and binary search would come up next